dasch-swiss/dsp-docs/README.md

 make build
 ```

+In some cases, the submodules have changed (depending on the defined version in `release.mk` file).
+In this case run `git update-submodules` first.

 ### Deploying github page

 Deploying the documentation to the github pages has to be done manually.

-Be sure that the `release.mk` file is up to date and you are in the main branch.
-Then run following command:
+Be sure that the `release.mk` file is up to date with the corresponding versions and you are in the main branch.
+Then run the following commands:

 ```shell
 make deploy
 ```

+This will update the submodules and pushes the documentation to the gh-pages branch.

+If the submodules had to be updated, it would be good to commit and push those changes to the main branch.